uswds/uswds/CONTRIBUTING.md

 ```

 The task above builds the entire Draft U.S. Web Design Standards website locally.
-It can be useful when debugging for build errors.
-Building the Draft U.S. Web
+It can be useful when debugging for build errors or generating a deployable
-Design Standards Website can be done via `gulp` with the following command.
-This
+version of the Standards website.
+This will create a `/_site` directory which
-will create a `/_site` directory which contains the Jekyll-built site.
-This is
+contains the Jekyll-built site.
+This is the same build step that occurs when the
-the same build step that occurs when the website is deployed.
+website is deployed.

 ```sh
 gulp website:serve